windmill-labs/windmilldocs/docs/core_concepts/1_scheduling/index.md

 Voilà, all done!
 The process is very simple but it will allow you to schedule tasks with confidence and get an aggregated view on them.

-Not only can you build scheduled jobs [from Windmill](../../getting_started/00_how_to_use_windmill/index.mdx) but also you can import all your existing scripts - as Windmill supports TypeScript, Python, Go or Bash - [as did one of our esteemed users](/blog/stantt-case-study) for their own scheduled jobs.
+Not only can you build scheduled jobs [from Windmill](../../getting_started/00_how_to_use_windmill/index.mdx) but also you can import all your existing scripts - as Windmill supports TypeScript, Python, Go, Bash or SQL - [as did one of our esteemed users](/blog/stantt-case-study) for their own scheduled jobs.

 <!-- Resources -->